The Optical and Infrared Are Connected: Results

 Another important question is whether our empirical model captures not just the individual bands, but also the relations between them, i.e. the colors.
 We show the color-color plots for the WISE data as well as the predictions from our empirical model in Figure \ref{fig:results_spender_color_color}.
 The color-color distributions are generally well reproduced.
 The predicted distributions have fewer outliers than the data distributions since outliers by definition are statistically disfavored and thus effectively downweighted during training.
 This especially hurts the AGN population (which tend to found at higher values of W1-W2), but this will be discussed later in \S \ref{subsec:results_breakdown_AGN}.

 In summary, the empirical model captures the connection between the optical and IR to the extent the uncertainties in the WISE photometry allows.
 In contrast, the SED modelling codes do not, with both models getting $\widehat{\mathrm{p}}$ and $\chi^2_N$ values orders of magnitude away from the data. \prospector~is generally worse than \cigale.
+We note that this difference in performance is likely driven by the softening of the uncertainties necessary for \cigale~ to work at all, which artificially widens the posteriors, rather than \cigale~being inherently more accurate than \prospector.

+We emphasize that the results here do not constitute a direct comparison between our empirical model and the SED fitting codes because the former was trained directly on the combination of SDSS spectra and WISE photometry in a supervised fashion, whereas the latter ones have only been tuned to reproduce similar data, but neither the specific galaxy sample nor the specific IR photometry.
+We therefore do not interpret differences in predictive \emph{precision}.
+Rather, the combination of \emph{systematic biases and lack of posterior coverage} exhibited by the SED models are indicative of model misspecification, regardless of the existence of any alternative method.
+Our result present an external validation of SED methods, similar to the validation approach of \cite{Leja2017_prospector_use_1}, which these physical SED models unfortunately fail \emph{despite the existence of the strong panchromatic relations} which our empirical model reveals.